By Swati Sahai

 For example, Bain & Company recently analyzed the telecommunication industry and found that nearly 60% of customers split their mobile, internet, TV and landline services across multiple providers.
 Convincing just 10% of those customers to switch even one service away from a competitor, could mean an incremental revenue of $480 million for the telco.

 This is a huge opportunity.
-To execute on it, telecom companies need to execute campaigns based on entire end-to-end customer journeys which take into account past behaviors, events, sentiment and interactions across touchpoints.
+To execute on it, customer journey analytics for telecom companies executes campaigns based on past behaviors, events, sentiment and interactions across touchpoints.

 2. Build an Omnichannel Customer View